ThomasBurgess2000/PiFolio-Monitor/README.md

-# Real-Time-Portfolio-Value-Calculator
+# PiFolio Monitor

-This program allows you to visualize your portfolio on your Raspberry Pi Sense HAT.
-Whenever you toggle the joystick on the HAT, it will light up showing you how the value of your portfolio has changed throughout the day.
+This program allows you to visualize your portfolio value changes on your Raspberry Pi Sense HAT.
+Whenever you toggle the joystick up on the HAT, it will light up showing you how the value of your portfolio has changed throughout the day.

 **Required Packages and Comments About Files**
 I've uploaded the requirements.txt file for the Python environment I used for this progmam.
 I am certain alpha_vantage, datetime, and sense-hat were crucial, but I'm not sure about the others.
 I tried removing urllib3 from the environment, and then the program started returning a lot of errors.
 So I've kept it in for now, but if you know how to slim down the package requirements, submit a pull request.